zfoo-project/tank-game-server/zfoo-branch-for-tank/orm/README.md

 - [orm](https://github.com/zfoo-project/zfoo/blob/main/orm/README.md) Based on MongoDB's orm framework, it provides a mapping between POJO objects and Mongo DB databases
 - MongoDB is a distributed database that can be used on a single machine or distributed in a single machine
-- High-performance database entity object caching based on [caffeine](https://github.com/ben-manes/caffeine)
+- Orm can directly use the MongoDB official driver to operate the database

 ### Ⅱ. Use

-#### 1. Direct use (low level API), through the low-level API provided by MongoDB to operate the database
+#### 1. Direct use (low level api) to directly operate the database through the api provided by the official MongoDB driver

 - Start by getting the Collection through Orm Manager